Turning 30? Do These Medical Tests Before The Big Age

 Here are the medical tests you should consider doing before you turn 30 or as you turn 30.

-Height and Weight.
+Height and Weight Test

 It might not be fun but it’s necessary to check it.
 Knowing your height and weight helps to derive your BMI.
 Being overweight will put you at risk of developing several diseases in the future.

-Blood Pressure Measurement
+Blood Pressure Medical Test

 This is a painless, non-invasive test that should be monitored regularly.
 Knowing your blood pressure value is important to help detect hypertension which is usually asymptomatic in the early stages.
 Contrary to popular belief, people 30 years and younger have now been diagnosed with hypertension as well as stroke.
 It’s never too early to start.